joealden/corum-client/README.md

 - Creation of new sub-forums?
 - Responsive CSS (It would require quite a bit more work to have it looking nice on mobile devices)

-### Software Requirements
+### Hardware and Software Requirements
+In the following subsections, I will explain both how to host and view the site.
+These two use cases will require different software and hardware.

+#### Hosting the Site
-The project is based on a full JavaScript stack, so it should be able to be developed and deployed on any OS that Node.js supports.
+The project is based on a full JavaScript stack, so it is able to be developed and deployed on any OS that Node.js supports.
+If you haven't already, download Node Version 8+ [here](https://nodejs.org/en/download/current/) and install it.
+This will give access to Node and NPM (Node Package Manager).
+Now your system is ready to develop and / or deploy Corum.

-To get a copy of this project on your local machine, clone this repo using the following command ([Git](https://git-scm.com/) must be installed):
+To get a copy of Corum on your local machine, clone this repo using the following command ([Git](https://git-scm.com/) must be installed):
 ```bash
 git clone https://github.com/joealden/corum.git
 ```
-If you haven't already, download Node Version 8+ [here](https://nodejs.org/en/download/current/) and install it.
-This will give access to Node and NPM.
-Now your system is ready to develop or deploy Corum.

-#### Corum's Backend
-I am planning to use [graphcool](https://www.graph.cool/) as my API and user authentication backend.
-This will allow me to easily develop the client side of the application without needing to worry about the implementation details of the GraphQL backend that it runs on top of.
-Graphcool is a free to use service for small sites, as shown [here](https://www.graph.cool/pricing/).

-If time permits, I will eventually move away from graphcool when the frontend of the site is complete.
-This is so that it will be easier for anyone to setup their own Corum instance, as they will not have to use graph.cool.

-#### Browser Compatibility
-It is Important to note, because I am using reasonably new features such as [CSS Grid Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout), it is recommended to browse on the latest version of Chrome or Firefox to experience how Corum is intended.

-#### Development
+##### Development
 [Nuxt](https://nuxtjs.org/) provides a pre-configured hot reloading dev server (Using webpack-dev-server under the hood), which means I can save a file and see the resulting change instantly in my browser.
 This dev server also provides an in-browser error overlay, which allows for easier debugging.